visstat() is a wrapper around visstat_core

 plotDirectory = getwd()

-specifying the name of the predictor or grouping variable column in
+characterstring specifying the name of the predictor or grouping variable column inx.
+Ignored for formula and standardised input styles.- data

 Confidence level for statistical inference; default is

-linear regression analysis with confidence and prediction bands when both
+TRUE(default), performs simple linear regression analysis with confidence and prediction bands when both variables are numeric.
+IfFALSE, performs correlation analysis with trend line only (no regression interpretation).- numbers

 Logical.
 Whether to annotate plots with numeric values.